Lenny Johnrose: Personal life

 Johnrose was married to Nadine and had three children: Chanel, Elizabeth and Patrick.
 After retiring from professional football, he became a teacher at St Silas Primary School in Blackburn.
 In March 2017, he was diagnosed with motor neurone disease.

-When Johnrose went public about his condition and personal battle with motor neurone disease, Gareth Winston and Lee Trundle organised a charity match between teams of Swansea and Burnley "legends" which ended in a 10–7 win for the Swansea side.
+When Johnrose went public about his condition and experience of motor neurone disease, Gareth Winston and Lee Trundle organised a charity match between teams of Swansea and Burnley "legends" which ended in a 10–7 win for the Swansea side.
 Former teammates of Johnrose from Bury and Burnley also played a charity match at Gigg Lane in July 2022; the game was attended by almost 3,000 supporters and proceeds went to the Len Johnrose Trust, a charity set up to raise awareness of MND.
 Johnrose died on 15 August 2022, at the age of 52.
 Following his death, the Manchester Road End at Bury's Gigg Lane stadium was renamed the Len Johnrose Stand in his honour.